-If the current address plan has risks of premature exhaustion, then the consequent question is whether these risks should be addresses now or later.
+If the current address plan has risks of premature exhaustion, and some adjustments to this address plan without any related protocol changes is comfortably capable of mitigating these risks, then the consequent question is whether these changes should be undertaken now or later.

 One approach is to adopt a "wait and see" attitude, and defer consideration until more data is available.
 This viewpoint is expressed in RFC3177:

-We are highly confident in the validity of this analysis, based on experience with IPv4 and several other address spaces, and on extremely ambitious scaling goals for the Internet amounting to an 80 bit address space \per person\.
+We are highly confident in the validity of this analysis, based on experience with IPv4 and several other address spaces, and on extremely ambitious scaling goals for the Internet amounting to an 80 bit address space per person.
 Even so, being acutely aware of the history of under-estimating demand, the IETF has reserved more than 85% of the address space (i.e., the bulk of the space not under the 001 Global Unicast Address prefix).
 Therefore, if the analysis does one day turn out to be wrong, our successors will still have the option of imposing much more restrictive allocation policies on the remaining 85%.
 However, we must stress that vendors should not encode any of the boundaries discussed here either in software nor hardware.
 Under that assumption, should we ever have to use the remaining 85% of the address space, such a migration may not be devoid of pain, but it should be far less disruptive than deployment of a new version of IP.
-RFC3177